ZEN (named for racing as: Nice One Zola)

 and lame.

-Luckily over the moths which followed, Zens leg did improve and being
+Luckily over the months which followed, Zens leg did improve and being

 young he did need a free run daily but we were able to do this in the